Audio-WestlakeU/FullSubNet/docs/fullsubnet.md

 ### Inference

-When you finish training, you can enhance the noisy speech, e.g.:
+When you finish the training, you can enhance the noisy speech, e.g.:

 ```shell
 python inference.py \